Prologue Prejudice: the good, the bad, and the rejected

 Call to Action

 Take some time to reflect on your work.
 Revisit your prologue with a critical eye.
-If you're considering adding a prologue, ask yourself how it will serve the story.
+Or, if you're considering adding a prologue, ask yourself how it will serve the story.

 Remember, every narrative element should cater to the reader’s experience.
 If you're unsure about your prologue—or any aspect of your narrative—seek feedback from a critique partner or an editor.
 Their fresh perspective can be invaluable.